minio/docs/source/minio-cli/kes/kes-key.rst

 .. mc-cmd:: decrypt
    :fullpath:

-   Decrypt the cyphertext associated to a cryptographic key generated using :mc-cmd:`kes key derive`.
+   Decrypt the ciphertext and return the plain cryptographic key produced :mc-cmd:`kes key derive` :mc-cmd:`kes key derive`.

    The command has the following syntax: